Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 tool build-resource-list bloodgulch
 ```

+* scenario-name - The name of a scenario file without extension.

 The command will create the resource list in the `...\preload\lsa` folder relative to the current working directory.
 It is your responsibility to ensure this path exists, it will fail silently if it doesn't.